dariye/personal-goals/README.md

   - async & performance
   - es6 & beyond
 - [ ] The imposter's handbook
-- [ ] The Autobiography of Martin Luther King Jr
-- [x] We Should all be Feminists
 - [ ] Read through Google's Web Fundamentals (take notes, experiment)